Open-Building-Management/operating-systems/netbox/README.md

 Setup of a secure NetBox instance using Docker Compose, Nginx as a reverse proxy, and automatic TLS certificate management via `acme.sh` and Gandi's DNS API.

-You may have an existing backup of your docker volumes on `~/docker_backups/now`
+# data volumes

+The machine used to configure the server is called the **development station**

+The following assumes the volumes to upload to the server are in `~/docker_backups/now` on your development station

+Adapt the commands if the volumes are somewhere else on your development station

-# updates relevant files in an existing backup or initiates a new tree with mandatory files
+## initiate a new tree with mandatory files

+From the `operating-systems/netbox` folder :

 `./install.sh now`